bringinxyz/ln-address-offramping/README.md

 5️⃣ You can now send test Bitcoin over Lightning to this LN Address.

 6️⃣ Funds will appear in your test vIBAN balance as EUR (test mode).

+## User Onboarding & Affiliate Flow
+If your users do not already have a Bringin LN Address, you can offer them a signup flow:

+1️⃣ You will be provided with an affiliate signup link (customized for your integration)

+2️⃣ Users who sign up via this link will go through Bringin onboarding (KYC + account creation)

+3️⃣ Once onboarded, the user can claim their LN Address from their Bringin dashboard

+4️⃣ After claiming their LN Address, they can immediately start receiving Lightning payments which off-ramp to EUR in their vIBAN

 ## Support